MasalaMunch/fuzzier-matcher/README.md

 ## How fast is it?

-* The JavaScript implementation can query databases containing up to 500,000 characters in real time on [my laptop](https://browser.geekbench.com/macs/437).
+* The JavaScript implementation can query up to 10,000 5-word strings (&#126;500,000 characters) in real time on [my laptop](https://browser.geekbench.com/macs/437).

 ## Demo